couch-consulting/bayes_insurance_java/README.md

 ### Netviewer
 1. Go to "src/netviewer"
 2. Run compile_and_run_netviewer.bat

+* allows for own case stuff and look into cpts

+#### NetViewer Workflow
+* Sadly the Netviewer from netica is not working properly.
+Thus the following has to be done to see the net correctly.
+(Saved default not centered )
+1. Start the Netviewer (USe it in full screen)
+2. Click on "File" -> "Open" and select the correct net file (".dne") and click open again
+3. In the row "Node Styles" select "Circle"
+    * A circle object should appear in the left top corner
+4. Drag and drop one of the circles to the middle/bottom left of the screen
+5. In the row "Node styles" select "Auto Select"
+6. Now you can see the Network.
+Move the Boxe (drag and drop) accordingly to create a better view of the network.

 ## Docu
 * Network file itself can not be pushed to Source control because it is to big (ca. 270 MB) but the code will create the same network file everytime